-Hawaii's essential employees work in healthcare, infrastructure, manufacturing, retail, public services, financial services, defense, and construction.
+Hawaii's essential workers work in healthcare, infrastructure, manufacturing, retail, public services, financial services, defense, and construction.

 On May 5, Gov. David Ige announced a "safer at home" order that makes provision for some nonessential businesses to reopen on May 7.

-Idaho essential employees work in the 14 categories listed above.
+Idaho essential workers work in the 14 categories listed above.

 On May 2, Gov. Brad Little announced that Idaho will enter the first stage of the state's recovery plan.
 The first stage only allows certain nonessential businesses to reopen.

-Essential employees in Illinois fall under most of the 14 categories, except for defense, energy, and chemical.
+Essential workers in Illinois fall under most of the 14 categories, except for defense, energy, and chemical.

 On May 1, Gov. J.B.
 Pritzker announced a modified stay-at-home order that allows some nonessential businesses to reopen.